ipa-kut/ret/README.md

 - [x] Update the RET Application code from the current simple square movement logic into the complete button masher logic
 - [ ] Extract the execution parameters (robot name, ip, port, button pose calues etc..) into params loaded from configuration files under the `config` folder -> Update configs for UR5e and PRBT : DONE ur part
 - [ ] Test & update the application so that the same code works for UR5e and PRBT.
+- [ ] Check the planning frame for ur for there's some pose difference between native_driver and ros_driver
+- [ ] Feature: automatically return ready pose when socket connection failed?
+- [ ] Feature: